splunkdevabhi/SplunkModularInputsPythonFramework/implementations/snmp/appServer/static/README.md

 * Create as many SNMP input stanzas as you require
 * IPv4 and IPv6 support
 * Indexes SNMP events in key=value semantic format
+* Plug in your own custom response handler for formatting or pre-processing
 * Ships with some additional custom field extractions

 ## Dependencies